Phyos-Essays/Celebrities-Of-Myanmar/Goodwill or Suffering.md

 Environment mends people in some way.
 It mends more immature and young people than experienced one.
 Than the young, it mends more inexperienced children.
-By chances, i estimate the relationship between children and their environment.
+By chances, I estimate the relationship between children and their environment.
 These children imitate their environment.

 For example, look the children living in a police station.